-Basic career services must be made available to all individuals seeking services offered by the one-stop delivery system, and include the following:
+Basic Career Services must be made available to all individuals seeking services offered by the one-stop delivery system, and include the following:

-- Program Eligibility Determinations of whether the individual is eligible to receive assistance from the adult, dislocated worker, or youth programs. - Outreach, Intake, and Orientation Orientation intended to provide information on services available through the SWJC system. - Initial Assessment The assessment of skill levels including literacy, numeracy, and English language proficiency, as well as aptitudes, abilities (including skills gaps), and supportive service needs. - Labor Exchange Job search and placement assistance, including the provision of information on in-demand industry sectors and occupations, and on nontraditional employment.
+- Program Eligibility Determinations of whether the individual is eligible to receive assistance from the adult, dislocated worker, or youth programs. - Outreach, Intake, and Orientation Outreach to underserved communities and orientation intended to provide information on services available through the SWJC system. - Initial Assessment The assessment of skill levels including digital literacy, numeracy, and English language proficiency, as well as aptitudes, abilities (including skills gaps), and supportive service needs. - Labor Exchange Job search and placement assistance, including the provision of information on in-demand industry sectors and occupations, and on nontraditional employment. - Referrals to Partners/Alignment The provision of referrals to and coordination/alignment of activities with other programs and services, including

-- Referrals to Partners The provision of referrals to and coordination of activities with other programs and services, including those within the SWJC system and, when appropriate, other workforce development programs. - Labor Market Information The provision of workforce and labor market employment statistics information, including the provision of accurate information relating to local, regional, and national labor market areas, job vacancy listings in labor market areas, information on job skills necessary to obtain the vacant jobs listed, and information relating to local occupations in demand and the earnings, skill requirements, and opportunities for advancement for those jobs. - Training Provider Performance and Cost Information The provision of performance information and program cost information on providers approved on the State of California's Eligible Training Provider List. - Supportive Services Information Information relating to the availability of supportive services or assistance, and appropriate referrals to those services and assistance, including 1) child care, 2) child support, 3) medical or child health assistance available through the state's Medicaid program and Children's Health Insurance Program, 4) benefits under the SNAP, 5) assistance through the earned income tax credit, 6) housing counseling and assistance services sponsored through the U.S. Department of Housing and Urban Development, 7) and assistance under CalWORKs, and other supportive services and transportation provided through that program. - Unemployment Insurance (UI) Information and Assistance Information and assistance regarding filing claims under UI programs, up to and including assisting individuals in filing a claim either on-site using staff who are properly trained in UI claims filing, and/or the acceptance of information necessary to file a claim. - Financial Aid Information Assistance in establishing eligibility for training providers offering financial aid assistance for training and education programs not provided under WIOA.
+- those within the SWJC system and, when appropriate, other education, workforce development, and human service programs. - Labor Market Information The provision of workforce and labor market employment statistics information, including the provision of accurate information relating to local, regional, and national labor market areas, job vacancy listings in labor market areas, information on job skills necessary to obtain the vacant jobs listed, and information relating to local occupations in demand and the earnings, skill requirements, and opportunities for advancement for those jobs. - Training Provider Performance and Cost Information The provision of performance information and program cost information on providers approved on the State of California's Eligible Training Provider List. - Supportive Services Information Information relating to the availability of supportive services or assistance, and appropriate referrals to those services and assistance, including 1) child care, 2) child support, 3) medical or child health assistance available through the state's Medicaid program and Children's Health Insurance Program, 4) benefits under the SNAP, 5) assistance through the earned income tax credit, 6) housing counseling and assistance services sponsored through the U.S. Department of Housing and Urban Development, 7) and assistance under CalWORKs, and other support services and transportation provided through that program. - Unemployment Insurance (UI) Information and Assistance Information and assistance regarding filing claims under UI programs. - Financial Aid Information Assistance in establishing eligibility for training providers offering financial aid assistance for training and education programs not provided under WIOA.